sachinsenal0x64/backstripe/README.md

 # STRIPE-REVERSE-CHECKOUT-SESSION

-Stripe Checkout Session to grab Payment information (Decrypted and kind of reverse engineered version)

 🔓 You have the ability to decrypt the checkout URLs and restore them to their original form.
-(ENCRYPT + DECRYPT)
+(ENCRYPT + DECRYPT) and Stripe Checkout Session to grab Payment information (Decrypted and kind of reverse engineered version)

 ## 🧾 The NutShell